Frequently Asked Questions

 Many large carriers, particularly those that sell directly to the consumer, offer both standard and non-standard policy forms.
 If you're shopping your coverage on your own, be very careful with what you buy.
 If something seems too good to be true, it usually is.

 Q: Do I have to have Workers Compensation coverage for my business?

 A: With just a few exceptions, if you have even one, part-time employee, then yes.
-And there can be big fines for going without Workers Compensation insurance, including possible felony charges (which would make you ineligible to hold a liquor license, and can be a huge hurdle if you're involved in a business that needs a liquor license).
+And there can be big fines for going without Workers Compensation insurance, including possible felony charges (in Illinois, which would make you ineligible to hold a liquor license, and can be a huge hurdle if you're involved in a business that needs a liquor license).
 Actual requirements vary by state.

 Q: My business sells very little alcohol - do I even need liquor liability coverage?

 A: Yes!
 For some states, such as Illinois, liquor licensees MUST have liquor liability coverage and you can be slapped with fines or have your license suspended or revoked if it's discovered you are operating without liquor liability coverage.
 In other states, such as Missouri and Indiana, even though your annual sales receipts for alcoholic products may be very low you can still be named in a lawsuit if an allegedly intoxicated patron harms a 3rd party.
 Whether you are guilty of over-serving a patron or serving a minor is beside the point - having liquor liability coverage will at least provide you defense to fight the accusation.
 Should a lawsuit against you go to trial, the defense costs alone can sometimes be as much as the settlement or award.
 So without liquor liability coverage, you would be responsible for the entire cost of such a claim.